marcomaddy1982/Switf-Style-Guide/README.md

     let urlValidator = URLValidator()
 ```

-- Event-handling functions should be named like past-tense sentences.
+- `Event-handling functions` should be named like `past-tense sentences`.

 ```swift
     // NOT PREFERRED